Winkeltje84/MbMb/README.md

 # MbMb - Moto bike Maintenance buddy
-> First personal project after finishing my Codaisseur education
+> First personal project after finishing my Codaisseur education - CURRENTLY UNDER CONSTRUCTION

 ## About
 This project I have set up to create a motorbike maintenance Web Application to be used for my motorbike.